welliam/data-structures/README.md

 values.
 The binary search tree is used in sorting algorithms and other situations where storing values with quick searching is needed.

+Our BST has two methods for insertion-- insert and asymmetrical_insert. after inserting a value, insert rebalances the tree like it's an AVL tree. asymmetrical_insert does no rebalancing;
+this can be useful when one requires specific results from the traversal methods.

 ### Binary Search Tree Traversal